casper-network/docs/source/docs/casper/design/casper-design.md

 ## Block Structure {#block-structure-head}

-A _block_ is the primary data structure by which network nodes communicate information about the state of a Casper Network.
+A _block_ is the primary data structure by which network nodes communicate information about the state of a Casper network.
 We briefly describe here the format of this data structure.

 ### Data Fields {#block-structure-data}